The growing and care of lantanas (Lantana camara) is easy. These verbena-like flowers have long since been admired for their extended bloom time.

 How to Grow Lantana Flowers

 Growing lantana in the garden is a great way to add color and interest.
 Simply choose a sunny location and plant them in well-draining soil.
 Although these plants are tolerant of many soil conditions, lantana flowers prefer slightly acidic soil.
-Mulching with pine needles is an easy way to raise pH levels in areas with low acid.
+Mulching with pine needles is an easy way to increase acidity levels in the soil.

 Lantanas are planted in spring once the threat of cold weather and frost have ceased.
 Keep in mind, however, that they prefer warm temperatures so new growth may be slow to appear.
 Once the temperatures warm up though, they will grow abundantly.